 Research students

-Currently I have six PhD students.
-Lucia Ontiveros Llamas (supervised with Neil Sinclair) is working on moral knowledge and moral responsibility.
+Currently I have four PhD students.
 Sean Shields (supervised with Zachary Hoskins and Jussi Suikkanen) is working on praise and blame in the light of scepticism about moral responsibility.
-Max Mitchell (supervised with Neil Sinclair) is working on the moral significance of peak experiences.
-Ewan Swift (supervised with Koshka Duff) is working on moral responsibility and microaggressions.
-Mat Basford (supervised with Benedict Rumbold) is working on utilitarian ethics.
-Riana Popat (supervised with Neil Sinclair) is working on the significance of disability for metaethics.
+Ewan Swift (supervised with Koshka Duff) is working on microaggressions.
+Mat Basford (supervised with Benedict Rumbold and Joe Cunningham) is working on utilitarian ethics.
+Hayley Seddon (supervised with Adam Lindsay) is working on Arendt and perfectionist theories of well-being.

-I am always interested in hearing from potential research students with interests in normative ethics, applied ethics, or political philosophy—especially but not exclusively in areas connected with pattern-based reasons, consequentialism, and utilitarianism.
-Please get in touch to discuss your ideas, and note the funding available at Nottingham through the Midlands4Cities Doctoral Training Partnership.
+I am always interested in hearing from potential research students with interests in normative ethics, applied ethics, or political philosophy—especially but not exclusively in areas connected with pattern-based reasons, consequentialism, utilitarianism, and dignity.
+Please get in touch to discuss your ideas, and note the funding available at Nottingham.